 You can use any color paint to make gesso.
 When I painted the Wild Woman I used black acrylic paint.
-Just make sure it’s water based, which is the fancy way of saying that you can clean your brushes off with water 😀 Mix the water, glue and paint together and then add the talcum powder until it looks like a thick gooey syrup without lumps.
+Just make sure it’s waterbased.
+That’s just the fancy way of saying that you can clean your brushes off with water 😀 Mix the water, glue, and paint together and then add the talcum powder until it looks like a thick gooey syrup without lumps.

 Making and Prepping the Canvas

-Apply the mixture to whatever you decide to use as a canvas.
-I took one of our palm seed pods, cleaned it off with soap and water and cut it to the size I needed.
+Apply the mixture to whatever you decide to use as a canvas, in my case a dried palm seed pod 😀 I cleaned it off with soap and water first and cut it to the size I needed.

 I like getting dirty I can feel the texture of the gesso and squish it into the crevices.